Mridvi/TripTrove--Comparative-Review-Analysis/README.md

 # 🏨 Trip Trove — Hotel Review Analysis

+## 📘 Abstract

-Trip Trove is an **ML/NLP-based web application** designed to help users make better hotel decisions by analyzing online hotel reviews.
+**Trip Trove** is a **machine learning** and **natural language processing** -based web application developed to help users make informed hotel booking decisions by analyzing large collections of online hotel reviews.
+Since online reviews can contain misleading or deceptive content, the project focuses on identifying fake reviews while extracting meaningful insights from genuine customer feedback.
+The system uses NLP techniques such as HTML and special-character removal, tokenization, lowercasing, stopword removal, and lemmatization to preprocess hotel reviews. **TF-IDF** is used to convert reviews into numerical features, which are then classified using an **SVM** model for fake review detection.
+Beyond **fake review detection**, Trip Trove analyzes genuine reviews to identify opinions on aspects such as cleanliness, comfort, location, staff, and price.
+It provides **review summaries**, sentiment insights, **hotel comparisons**, ratings, **visualizations**, and **recommendations** to make hotel reviews easier to understand.

 ## 🚀 Features